So Where to You Play on the Net?

 Some folks argue that people shouldn't be concerned about Privacy on the internet.
 They argue that if someone really wants your information, they can get it.
-However, there are many people skilled in breaking into and stealing a car within minutes (or even seconds).
-Still, when I go to town, I don't leave my keys in the car and/or the windows rolled down.
+That's true.
+The same can be said about wanting your car.
+There are some people skilled in breaking into a car within minutes (or even seconds) and driving it off.
+In spite of that, when I go to town, I don't leave my keys in the car and/or the windows rolled down.
 That won't stop a skilled thief, but it can make things more difficult for those not so skilled.
 That's the way I view what I choose to share online.
 I take what precautions I can.

 One good rule to follow is never put anything on the net that you wouldn't want to be made public.
 That would include to not upload pictures you wouldn't want the world to see (or take and use).
 Don't give personal identifying information especially in posts or comments.
 Be careful who you "talk" to on the net.
 It is very easy to disguise who you really are.

 My favorite place on the internet was Eons.com.
 There were many active groups about a wide selection of topics.
 I learned a great deal about computers and websites, made a lot of good friends, had fun playing with code and enjoyed the ability to "style" our profile pages.
 I could go on and on about what was great about the site.
 It was a wonderful place to hang out, but it disappeared suddenly on May 17, 2012.

 Some folks created groups on other social network sites hoping various Eons members would reconnect and regroup - which they did.
 (See special section below) In the beginning, most of us hung on to the hope that Lori Bitter would get her act together and Eons would be back online.
 However, most accept that the old Eons will not return -- but, it might be possible that someone will be interested in recreating the things that made Eons so much fun.